MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-plan.md

 You can procure your chosen system as a bundle or an integrated solution via device partners.

-You can acquire Microsoft Teams Rooms from a number of partners who are listed in [Teams Rooms certified systems and peripherals](certified-hardware.md).
+You can acquire Microsoft Teams Rooms from one of the partners are listed in [Teams Rooms certified systems and peripherals](certified-hardware.md).
 Please visit the partners' websites to learn more about these solutions and procurement options.

 Depending on your deployment scale and approach, you might decide to have the Microsoft Teams Rooms and supported peripheral devices shipped to a central location for initial configuration and assignment.
-This might be a good approach for a staged rollout across many sites.
+A central location might be a good approach for a staged rollout across many sites.
 Or, you might choose to ship the bundles directly to your sites.

 | &nbsp; | &nbsp; |
 |---|---|